 This example only proves how critical FOMO (fear of missing out) is for your marketing strategy.
 Not wanting to miss out on your offer, your customers will be willing to convert fast.
 Now, there are many ways to insert urgency and scarcity into your CTAs:

-- Use time-related phrases, such as “start now,” “sign up today,” “the sale ends tomorrow,” to emphasize that your offer does not last forever.
+- Use time-related phrases, such as “start now,” “sign up today,” and “the sale ends tomorrow,” to emphasize that your offer does not last forever.

 - Use action words, such as “Join the webinar today,” to tell users what their next steps should be.
 Phrases like “limited” or “last chance” will also encourage customers to convert.